Yahia717/Reso/README.md

 - **Context-Aware Answering with Citations:**
   Constructs a final prompt that includes relevant context along with page citations, ensuring that answers are traceable and verifiable against the source PDF.

-- **Caching:**
-  Utilizes LangChain's in-memory caching to avoid redundant LLM calls, enhancing the overall efficiency of the pipeline.

 - **Interactive Demo with Gradio:**
-  An optional Gradio interface allows for an interactive PDF chatbot experience, making it easy to demo and test the system.
+  Gradio interface allows for an interactive PDF chatbot experience, making it easy to demo and test the system.

 ## Why This Approach is Better